anonymByte-404/base-string-converter/README.md

     <li>⚡ <strong>Intuitive Interface:</strong> Simple and user-friendly command-line prompts for quick and hassle-free usage.</li>
     <li>🚀 <strong>High Performance:</strong> Lightweight, fast, and optimized for efficiency.</li>
     <li>🔒 <strong>Versatile Utility:</strong> Perfect for data transformations, encoding workflows, and cryptographic tasks.</li>
+    <li>💾 <strong>Persistent History:</strong> The conversion history is saved in a JSON file, allowing you to revisit past conversions at any time </li>
 </ul>

 ---